nschloe/pyfoobar/README.md

 ### Best practices

-* The **name** of the Git repository should be the PyPi name of the package and should be what you you type as `import mypackagename`.
+* The **name** of the Git repository should be the PyPi name of the package and should be what you type as `import mypackagename`.
 That means no hyphens in package names!

 * Your package should be a **one-trick pony**.
 Nobody wants to install a huge toolbox if